 Estimated Results: The users or Farmers will be able to see and provide the products based on their reviews

-6Q) After the explained the requirements to the entire project team, the database architects decided to do the database design and represent the inflow and outflow of data.
+6Q) After the business analyst thoroughly explained the requirements to the entire project team, the database architects decided to do the database design and represent the inflow and outflow of data.

 Draw a database schema and ER diagram.